 Making a new copy of the script and then submitting each one for every input data file is time consuming.
 An alternative is to make a job array using the -t option in your submission script.
-The -t option allows many copies of the same script to be queued all at once.
-You can use the PBS_ARRAYID to differentiate between the different jobs in the array.
-A brief example on how to do this is available at Job Array Example
+The ---aray option allows many copies of the same script to be queued all at once.
+You can use the $SLURM_ARRAY_TASK_ID to differentiate between the different jobs in the array.
+A brief example on how to do this is available at Job Arrays

 Start An Interactive Session

 - This will automatically reserve you a slot on one of the compute nodes and will start a terminal session on it.

-- Closing your terminal window will also kill your processes running in your interactive qsub session, therefor it's better to submit large jobs via non-interactive qsub.
+- Closing your terminal window will also kill your processes running in your interactive srun session, therefore it's better to submit large jobs via non-interactive sbatch.